Cubulating Surface-by-free Groups: Introduction

 The boundary of a $G$ as in Question \ref{splqn} is somewhat intractable.
 Abstractly, it may be regarded as a quotient of the circle (identified with the boundary $\partial H$ of $H=\pi_1(S)$) under the Cannon-Thurston map \cite{mitra-endlam,mahan-rafi} that collapses a Cantor set's worth of ending laminations, where the Cantor set is identified with the boundary $\partial Q$ of the quotient free group $Q$.
 It thus seems difficult to apply Bergeron-Wise's criterion for cubulability \cite{bw}.
 Further there is no natural replacement for the suspension flow: a flowline would have to be replaced by a tree and transversality breaks down, preempting any straightforward generalization of the techniques of \cite{dufour,hagenwise1,hagenwise2}.

 This forces us to find sufficient conditions guaranteeing the existence of a quasiconvex hierarchy.
 The replacement of embedded incompressible surfaces in our context are tracks.
-Our main theorem \ref{maineg0} gives sufficient conditions to ensure the existence of embedded tracks.
-More surprising than the statement of Theorem \ref{maineg0} are the techniques that go into its proof.
-We draw from the model geometries that went into the proofs of the ending lamination theorem and the existence of Cannon-Thurston maps for Kleinian surface groups \cite{minsky-jams,minsky-cdm,minsky-elc1,minsky-elc2,mahan-split} as also the hierarchy machinery of subsurface projections in the mapping class group \cite{masur-minsky,masur-minsky2}.
-Thus techniques that were developed essentially to address problems of infinite covolume surface group representations into $\pslc$ (see \cite[Problems 6-14]{thurston-bams} for instance) are used to address a specific cubulability problem, whose underlying theory (especially Agol-Wise's celebrated work \cite{agol-vh,wise-hier}) was designed to address problems having to do with fundamental groups of closed (more generally finite volume) hyperbolic 3-manifolds (see \cite[Problems 15-18]{thurston-bams} for instance).
-In the interests of readability, the material that goes into proving geometric models is treated in the companion paper \cite{mahan-hyp}.
+Our main theorem \ref{maineg0} gives sufficient conditions to ensure the existence of embedded tracks. {To prove theorem \ref{maineg0}, we draw liberally from the model geometries that went into the proofs of the ending lamination theorem and the existence of Cannon-Thurston maps for Kleinian surface groups \cite{minsky-jams,minsky-cdm,minsky-elc1,minsky-elc2,mahan-split} as also the hierarchy machinery of subsurface projections in the mapping class group \cite{masur-minsky,masur-minsky2}.
+These techniques were originally developed to address problems of infinite covolume surface group representations into $\pslc$ (see \cite[Problems 6-14]{thurston-bams} for instance).}

+In the interests of readability, the material that goes into proving {the existence of} geometric models is treated in the companion paper \cite{mahan-hyp}.